 Select your travel style--whether it's our signature expeditions, our active outdoors adventures, or our lower-priced journeys.
 Or choose how you want to travel: by train or small ship, on an expedition geared for photographers or for families, and more.

 Improve your photography skills with the guidance of a National Geographic photographer— whether you’re traveling through Japan or heading out on shoots during an intensive weekend workshop in New York City.
 See All »

 Marine biologist Sylvia Earle is an Explorer-in-Residence at the National Geographic Society.
-Named one of Time magazine's "Heroes for the Planet" in 1998, Sylvia has pioneered research on marine ecosystems.
-She is former chief scientist for the National Oceanic and Atmospheric Administration and author of more than 125 scientific and popular publications.
-Sylvia led the Sustainable Seas Expeditions, documenting life in the U.S. National Marine Sanctuaries.
-Today, Sylvia and her SEAlliance have partnered with the Geographic on Mission Blue, a global initiative aimed at restoring health and productivity to the ocean by inspiring people to care and act, reducing the impact of fishing, and promoting the creation of marine protected areas (MPAs).
+Named one of Time magazine's "Heroes for the Planet," Sylvia has pioneered research on marine ecosystems, with a special focus on exploration, conservation, and the development of new technologies for effectively accessing the deep sea and other remote environments.
+She is former chief scientist for the National Oceanic and Atmospheric Administration and founder of SEAlliance, which partnered with National Geographic on Mission Blue to further global initiatives aimed at restoring health and productivity to the ocean.
+Earle has led more than a hundred expeditions, logged over 7,000 hours underwater, and has authored more than 190 scientific, technical, and popular publications.